kevsmith/readme/README.md

 # About Me

 I live in Raleigh, NC with my wife and 3 dogs.
-We have a daughter who's studying industrial design at university.
+Our daughter recently graduated from Drexel University and lives in Philadelphia, PA.

 I've worked remotely, mostly for West Coast companies, for over 10 years and feel very comfortable working this way.
 Before managing full time I was a software engineer and worked mostly on backend and distributed systems.
 I have experience with a number of programming languages including Erlang, Elixir, SQL, Go, Python, and C/C++.